Migrating your US Short Code from your current provider over to Twilio follows nearly the same process and timeline as acquiring a new Short Code.

-Notice: Please note that the migration process can vary considerably, as it depends on each mobile carrier reviewing your short codes use case and campaign message flow.
-If you want to migrate a “live” code to Twilio, you will have to manage traffic to and from both Twilio and your current provider for a period of time — likely for two to six weeks.
+Notice: If you want to migrate a “live” code to Twilio, you will have to manage traffic to and from both Twilio and your current provider for a period of time — likely for two to six weeks.
 Each wireless carrier will migrate from your current provider to Twilio on different dates.
 To ensure that you're ready for this migration, please be sure that you have read and understand our article Configuring Short Code Messaging Applications During a Live Migration to Twilio.

 If you would like to migrate your short code to Twilio please submit a completed Twilio short code application to get the process started.